dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/SimulatorDemo.md

 For the case of "R.id.btn\_take\_off", we invoke the `startTakeoff()` method of FlightController to send the take off command to the aircraft.
 Similiarly, for the case of "R.id.btn_land", we invoke the `startLanding()` method to send the auto landing command.
 It's just that simple and easy.

-We have gone through a long way in this tutorial, now let's build and run the project, connect the demo application to  your Phantom 4 (Please check [Run Application](../application-development-workflow/workflow-run.html) for more details) and check all the features we have implemented so far.
+We have gone through a long way in this tutorial, now let's build and run the project, connect the demo application to  your Mavic Pro (Please check [Run Application](../application-development-workflow/workflow-run.html) for more details) and check all the features we have implemented so far.

 If everything goes well, you should see something similiar to the following gif animations like this:

  <html><center><img src="../../images/tutorials-and-samples/Android/SimulatorDemo/simulatorAnimation.gif"></center></html>

-- If the demo application is connected with Phantom 4 successfully, you should see the title textView content updates to "Phantom_4 Connected".
+- If the demo application is connected with Mavic Pro successfully, you should see the title textView content updates to "MavicPro Connected".

 - Press **Enable Virtual Stick** button to enable virtual stick control, then press **Start Simulator** to start the simulator.